GenericMappingTools/gmt/doc/rst/source/gmt.rst

 **gmt** *module* *module-options*
     Starts a given GMT *module* with the *module-options* that pertain to that particular module.
+If *module-options* is a single common option with no arguments then report the usage description for that option.
     A few special commands are also available:

 **gmt clear** *items*
     Deletes current defaults, or the cache, data or sessions directories.